ssj1739/methyldeconvolver/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This package exists to allow users to perform cell-type deconvolution using whole-genome bisulfite sequencing.
+The `methyldeconvolveR` R package allows users to perform cell-type deconvolution using whole-genome bisulfite sequencing at the read-level.

 ## Installation